1987 Stanley Cup Final: Game summaries

 The Oilers and Flyers met in the Final for the second time in three years.
 This time, Edmonton was the regular-season champion with 50 wins and 106 points, and Philadelphia was second with 46 wins and 100 points.

 This was a rematch of the 1985 Stanley Cup Final, where the Oilers beat the Flyers in five games.
 Unlike the 1985 Final, this series went to seven games.
 Edmonton took the first two games at home, then split in Philadelphia.
 However, the Flyers won the next two games, one in Edmonton and one back in Philadelphia by one goal, to force a deciding seventh game.
 Edmonton won game seven to earn its third Stanley Cup in four seasons.

 During the Stanley Cup presentation, Oilers captain Wayne Gretzky would give the Cup to Steve Smith, who one year earlier scored on his own net a goal that led to their downfall against the Calgary Flames, their in-province rivals, in the Smythe Division Final.
 Ron Hextall would receive the Conn Smythe Trophy for his efforts.

 For the first time in the Final, both starting goalies, Hextall and Grant Fuhr, wore the full fiberglass cage mask which is now required across almost all levels of competitive hockey.
 Fuhr wore the original face-hugging fiberglass mask in his three previous Final appearances before switching to the full cage in the 1985–86 season.
-Patrick Roy was the first goalie to wear the full cage in the Final when he backstopped the Montreal Canadiens to victory vs. the Calgary Flames the previous year.
+Patrick Roy was the second goalie to wear the full cage in the Final when he backstopped the Montreal Canadiens to victory vs. the Calgary Flames the previous year; the first was Gilles Meloche of the Minnesota North Stars in 1981.

-Many people consider this to be one of the greatest Stanley Cup Final of all time.
+Many people consider this to be one of the greatest Stanley Cup Finals of all time.